-Project: The Project consists of the refunding, on a current refunding basis, of the outstanding principal of the Series Five-K Bonds, paying the accrued interest on the Series Five-K Bonds through the Redemption Date, funding a debt service reserve and paying a portion of the issuance costs of the Bonds.
+Project: the Project consists of the refunding, on a current refunding basis, of the outstanding principal of and interest on the Series Six-K Bonds maturing on and after May 1, 2015, and the outstanding principal of and interest on the Series Six-Z Notes on the Redemption Date, funding a debt service reserve and paying a portion of the issuance costs of the Bonds.

-Project Buildings: (i) the College's Julia Morrison Memorial Building and the Library, (ii) the two apartment buildings and related real estate, landscaping and parking located at 2540 Third Avenue South and 2550 Third Avenue South, respectively, in Minneapolis, Minnesota, and (iii) the parking lot constructed in 2001 with the proceeds of the Series Five-K Bonds.
+Project Buildings: (i) the addition to the College's Main Building for a commons area and a studio space, and (ii) the seven existing apartment buildings renovated and refurbished, as acquired, improved and constructed with the proceeds of the Series Five-D Bonds, including investment earnings thereon.

-Project Equipment: All fixtures, equipment and other personal property of a capital nature acquired with proceeds of the Series Five-K Bonds, including investment earnings.
+Project Equipment: all fixtures, equipment and other personal property of a capital nature acquired with proceeds of the Prior Bonds, including investment earnings.

-Project Facilities: The Project Site, the Project Buildings and the Project Equipment as the same may at any time exist.
+Project Facilities: the Project Site, the Project Buildings and the Project Equipment as the same may at any time exist.

-Project Site: Those portions of land or interests in land described on Exhibit A to the Loan Agreement as the Project Site, which are owned or leased by the College and on which any Project Buildings are located or otherwise improved as part of the Series Five-K Bonds Project.
+Project Site: those portions of land or interests in land described on Exhibit A to the Loan Agreement as the Project Site, which are owned by the College and on which any Project Buildings or the Six-Z Project are located or otherwise improved as part of the Prior Bonds Project.

-Redemption Account: The Redemption Account created under the Indenture for deposit of any moneys received which are not otherwise committed.
+Redemption Account: the Redemption Account established under the Indenture for deposit of any moneys received which are not otherwise committed.
 Moneys in the Redemption Account shall be used (i) to create and maintain the required balance in the Bond and Interest Sinking Fund Account; (ii) to create and maintain the required balance in the Reserve Account; and (iii) to redeem or prepay outstanding Bonds or to purchase outstanding Bonds for redemption and cancellation.
 Moneys in the Redemption Account may be used in the discretion of the Trustee to pay rebate due to the United States under Section 148 of the Internal Revenue Code if the College or the Authority fails to provide for payment of any rebate.

-Redemption Date: June 1, 2012.
+Redemption Date: May 1, 2015.

-Refunded Bonds: The Series Five-K Bonds maturing, or subject to mandatory redemption, on May 1, 2012 through 2021, inclusive, and outstanding in the principal amount of \$3,160,000 as of the date hereof.
+Refunded Series Six-K Bonds: the Series Six-K Bonds maturing, or subject to mandatory redemption, on May 1, 2015 through 2026, inclusive, and outstanding in the principal amount of \$5,405,000 as of the date hereof.